bnomei/kirby3-boost/README.md

 var_dump(\Bnomei\CacheBenchmark::run($caches));
 ```

-Memory Cache Driver will probably perform best but caches in memory only for current request and that is not really usefull for this plugin.
+Memory Cache Driver will probably perform best but caches in memory only for current request and that is not really useful for this plugin.
 SQLite Cache Driver will perform very well since everything will be in one file and I optimized the read/write with [pragmas](https://github.com/bnomei/kirby3-sqlite-cachedriver/blob/bc3ccf56cefff7fd6b0908573ce2b4f09365c353/index.php#L20) and [wal journal mode](https://github.com/bnomei/kirby3-sqlite-cachedriver/blob/bc3ccf56cefff7fd6b0908573ce2b4f09365c353/index.php#L34).

 But do not take my word for it.
 Run the benchmark on your production server.